osg-htc/virtual-school-2021/docs/materials/software/part4-ex1-singularity-options.md

 	We can use the R script directly (without another wrapper script) because we included the header `#!/usr/bin/env Rscript` at the top of our script file.
-This is like a special indicator that the script should be run using the Rscript program.
+This is a special indicator that the script should be run using the `Rscript` program.

-1. Choose one of the R containers to run the job:
+1. Choose one of the existing R containers to run the job:

 		:::file
-		+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/osgvo-r:4.0.2"
+		+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-r:4.0.2"

 1. Submit the job and check the standard output file when it completes.